Hammarn/1MB335/Lab8.md

   1. Work locally on the computers from the computer room.
 In that case, transfer your tree files from Uppmax to the local computer (e.g. using sftp, instructions [here](Troubleshooting_checklist.md)).
 Then call FigTree with `figtree`.
   2. Work with visual forwarding on Uppmax (log with `ssh -Y`, see [Session 5](Lab5.md).
 In that case, call FigTree like this: `java -Xms64m -Xmx512m -jar /proj/g2019029/private/SCRIPTS/figtree.jar`

 When you call FigTree, a visual interface will open.
 In `File`, choose `Open` and select one of your Maximum Likelihood trees.
-If the software asks you to select a name for the labels on the tree, you can keep the default or choose a keyword, for example `bootstrap`.
+If the software asks you to select a name for the labels on the tree, you can keep the default or choose a keyword, for example `bootstrap`. **Note that you do *not* want the `.iqtree`, that file is more of a logfile than and actual tree.**

 The three important things you have to do are: